storyblok/sinatra-boilerplate/README.md

 bundle install
 ```

-3. Signup at Storyblok, create a Space and a Story with the slug "demo"

-4. Run the local server and open your browser with the address localhost:4567
+3. Run the local server and open your browser with the address localhost:4567

 ```
 rerun --pattern '{Gemfile,Gemfile.lock,app.rb,app/**/*.rb}' 'ruby app.rb'
 ```

+4. Signup at Storyblok, create a Space and a Story with the slug "demo".
+In your space settings you can get the api token.
+Exchange it in Storyblok::Client.new in app.rb.

 ## Configuration
 In the `app.rb` all you need to change is the storyblok client settings - by adding your space information.
 [What is a Space?](https://www.storyblok.com/docs/terminology/space):